darius/traitor/laplace-essay-on-probabilities.md

 https://fr.wikisource.org/wiki/Essai_philosophique_sur_les_probabilit%C3%A9s

-This philosophical Essay is the development of a lesson on probabilities which I gave in 1795 at the *écoles normales* where I was professor of Mathematics with Lagrange, by a decree of the National Convention.
+This philosophical Essay is the development of a lesson on probabilities which I gave in 1795 at the Écoles Normales where I was professor of Mathematics with Lagrange, by a decree of the National Convention.
 I recently published on the same subject a work titled *Analytic Theory of Probabilites*.
 I present here, without the aid of Analysis, the principles and general results of this theory, applying them to the paramount questions of life, which are in effect, for the most part, nothing but problems of probability.
-We can even say, to speak with rigor, that almost all of our knowledge is merely probable; and in the small number of things we can know with certainty, in the mathematical sciences themselves, the principal means of arriving at truth -- induction and analogy -- are founded on
+We can even say, to speak with rigor, that almost all our knowledge is merely probable; and in the small number of things we can know with certainty, in the mathematical sciences themselves, the principal means of arriving at truth -- induction and analogy -- are founded on